 (Yes, including the woman who quit drinking!)

-After the novelty wears off, users report insights from their ring feeling limited.
-That huge volume of data is overwhelming but not actionable.
+After the novelty wears off, users say their ring data is overwhelming but not actionable.

-The ring doesn't explain WHY you struggle with sleep, or what your unique needs are.
-Users find this limits your ability to make positive changes.
+Most rings don't explain WHY you struggle with sleep, or what your body's unique needs are.
+This holds you back from making positive changes.

 • ❌ Poor sleep?
 Turn off screens and go to bed earlier.